Hyilix/Homework3_IOCLA/README.md

 This task is about "sorting" several nodes from an array, and forming a sorted list, without swapping any elements.

-Here is the node structure (c language)
+Here is the node structure (c language):

 ```c
 struct node {